RackerWilliams/attributeMapping/docs/src/site/sphinx/index.rst

    specify anything about the result of the mapping, the directive will show the resulting attributes.

-   You can specify a caption on the SAML response and the policy file, as well as emphasize lines in the examples:
+   You can specify a caption on the SAML response, the policy file, and the results.
+You can also emphasize lines in the examples:

    .. attribmap:: defaults
       :saml: sample_assert.xml